 You will have the chance to stand on the sacred Noh main stage, and dance while using the stylized chant in the Noh rehearsal space.

-If you and your friends do not have time these day, I can do another time for you or your group.
+I can do private workshop for you or your group.
 Please ask me when you want to come.

 Items to Bring for the attendees of the lecture: Japanese socks (tabi) or white socks.